What if you had someone in your life that really got you?

 How to start an accountability relationship

-I know, putting yourself out there and asking someone to be your AP can be incredibly intimidating.
+I know, putting yourself out there and asking someone to be your success partner can be incredibly intimidating.
 But here’s the thing, my friend, change does not happen inside of your comfort zone, so you’ve got to take that first step.
 I guarantee that the more you flex that fear muscle, the easier it will become.

 As one of my favorite bloggers, Ruth Soukup says, it’s time to Do It Scared!

-When you approach someone about being accountability partners, be upfront about you’re looking for and what you want for the both of you.
+When you approach someone about being accountability partners, be upfront about what you’re looking for and what you want for the both of you.

 Set up a regular time to meet and make sure she can commit to it.
 Make those meetings a priority!